jsaroni/Crossing_The_Gap_Using_VQE_A_comparative_study/README.md

 These compelling findings highlight SS-VQE's potential to transform the landscape of quantum computational chemistry.
 The accuracy and precision demonstrated in this study pave the way for advanced modeling of molecular systems, offering a new lens through which we can observe and predict the quantum behavior of chemical substances.
 The implications of this work are profound, promising advancements in fields ranging from material science to pharmaceutical development, where the understanding of quantum states is fundamental.

+### SS-VQE

  <img src='Figures/SSVQE_LiH_sz0.png' width='400'> <img src='Figures/SSVQE_LiH_sz1.png' width='400'>
  <img src='Figures/VQD_LiH_sz0.png' width='400'> <img src='Figures/VQD_LiH_sz1.png' width='400'>

+### VQD
 The VQD approach has been meticulously evaluated for its ability to predict the energy states of $LiH$, focusing on its performance across different spin subspaces, $S_z=0$ and (b) $S_z=1$.
 The analyses encompass both the accuracy of the energy estimations and the relative errors in these calculations.
 The energy profiles of $LiH$ obtained via VQD display remarkable fidelity to the exact theoretical calculations, with a pronounced accuracy in the chemically significant region of shorter bond lengths.
 As shown in Figs. \ref{VQD1} and \ref{VQD2}, VQD's calculated energies for the ground and excited states at$S_z=0$ and  $S_z=1$, respectively, closely track the exact values across a range of atomic separations.
 This agreement is particularly noticeable in the molecular dissociation limit, where VQD and exact calculations predict the energy levels' convergence toward a constant value.

 The relative error analyses are shown in Figs. \ref{rVQD1} and \ref{rVQD2} for $S_z=0$ and $S_z=1$, further underscore the precision of the VQD approach.
 The errors remain exceptionally low, with the largest observed errors not exceeding 0.0175\% for $S_z=0$ and peaking just below 0.0010\% for the excited states at $S_z=1$ These low relative errors across the atomic units underscore the VQD's robustness and its adaptability to quantum mechanical subtleties inherent in the excited states of the molecule.

+### QNG Optimizer Effect
+Our investigation employed a VQE framework enhanced by the QNG optimizer to determine the ground state energies of hydrogen (\(H_2\)), lithium hydride (\(LiH\)), and beryllium hydride (\(BeH_2\)) molecules.
+The results underscore the QNG optimizer's efficacy in navigating the optimization landscape, accelerating convergence to the ground state energy compared to traditional gradient descent methods.

+For the \(H_2\) molecule, initial optimization efforts using traditional gradient descent exhibited gradual energy reductions, achieving a final convergence parameter of \(0.00000097\) Ha after 120 iterations.
+Notably, the introduction of QNG optimization markedly improved the efficiency, reaching a similar convergence threshold of \(0.00000022\) Ha in merely 16 iterations, as summarized below:

+* Initial Energy: \(-0.09424484\) Ha.
+* Final GD Energy: \(-1.13615247\) Ha after 120 iterations.
+* Final QNG Energy: \(-1.13618926\) Ha after 16 iterations.